minholee2087/EAV_lab/README.md

 ## **⚙️ Setup and Installation**
-1. Downloading the Data
+1. Downloading the Data:

   The EAV dataset original paper is "EAV: EEG-Audio-Video Dataset for Emotion Recognition in Conversational Contexts".
   Follow this link 'https://github.com/nubcico/EAV' for further instructions to download the dataset.

-3. Running the Model
+3. Running the Model:

   Install the required dependencies: